Basic Async/Await in Unity C#!

 3. Change the button's text to "Do Work!"

-Additionally, add a slider int to the window (trust me, we'll use it!): image.png
+Additionally, add an integer slider to the window (trust me, we'll use it!):

 Now Some Code Work!

-Double-click on the ThreadingTestWindow .cs file to open the editor window script: image.png
+Let's add some programming!
+Double-click on the ThreadingTestWindow.cs file to open the editor window script:

 using UnityEditor;